MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 1. Finding the user trash directory
 1. Creating non-existent directories

-Release 1.0 and 2.0 were released on the 9th and 15th of July respectively.
+Releases 1.0 and 2.0 were released on the 9th and 15th of July respectively.

 ### UntitledImGuiTextUtils
 This month we will also introduce the 1.0 release of the [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) library.
 It's a library for rendering rich text and markup in dear imgui.
-Expected 1.0 release is July 17th.
+The expected 1.0 release is July 17th.

 ### UntitledGameSystemManager 1.0
 The 1.0 release of the [UntitledGameSystemManager](https://github.com/MadLadSquad/UntitledGameSystemManager) is finally live as of